A-NZ-PEPPOL/Guidance-documents/GuidanceNote02_Payment Means Code.md

 ---
-title: GN2: Payment means and use of the UNCL4461 code list
+title: GN2_Payment means and use of the UNCL4461 code list
 ---

 <p align="center">